Flavordash/routine/assets/animations/slides/README.md

-# Tutorial Slide Media Files
+# Tutorial Slides

-This directory contains the video and image files for the tutorial slides.
+This directory contains assets for the tutorial system in the Routine 24 app.

-## File Structure
+## Overview

-For each slide (2-5), you should have:
-- `slideX.mp4` - The video file for the slide
-- `slideX.png` - A fallback image in case the video fails to load
+The tutorial videos are located in the `assets/Slides/` directory (parent level) and are used by the tutorial dialog to guide new users through the app's features.

-## Current Slide Mappings
+## Current Tutorial Structure

+The tutorial consists of 5 slides:

+1. **Slide 1**: Welcome screen with app logo (`assets/animations/Logo.png`)
-- **Slide 2**: Creating Time Slots
+2. **Slide 2**: Creating Time Slots (`assets/Slides/Slide2.mp4`)
-  - Video: `slide2.mp4`
-  - Fallback: `slide2.png`

-- **Slide 3**: Managing Your Schedule
+3. **Slide 3**: Managing Your Schedule (`assets/Slides/Slide3.mp4`)
-  - Video: `slide3.mp4`
-  - Fallback: `slide3.png`

-- **Slide 4**: Settings & Customization
+4. **Slide 4**: Settings & Customization (`assets/Slides/Slide4.mp4`)
-  - Video: `slide4.mp4`
-  - Fallback: `slide4.png`

-- **Slide 5**: PRO Subscription Benefits
+5. **Slide 5**: PRO Subscription Benefits (`assets/Slides/Slide5.mp4`)
-  - Video: `slide5.mp4`
-  - Fallback: `slide5.png`

-## Supported Formats

-- **Videos**: MP4, MOV
-- **Images**: PNG, JPG

-## How It Works

-1. The app will try to load the video file first
-2. If the video fails to load, it will show the PNG fallback
-3. If both fail, it will show the original icon as a final fallback

-## To Add Your Files
+## File Format Support

+The tutorial system supports both `.mp4` and `.mov` video formats through Flutter's `video_player` package.

+## Adding New Tutorial Content

+To update tutorial content:

-1. Replace the placeholder files in this directory with your actual video and image files
+1. Replace video files in `assets/Slides/` directory
-2. Make sure the filenames match exactly: `slide2.mp4`, `slide2.png`, etc.
+2. Update file references in `lib/widgets/dialogs/tutorial_dialog.dart`
-3. Run `flutter clean` and `flutter pub get` after adding new assets
+3. Run `flutter clean` and `flutter pub get` to refresh assets
-4. The tutorial will automatically use your new media files
+4. Update localization strings in `lib/l10n/app_en.arb` if needed

+## Technical Notes

+- Videos should be optimized for mobile playback
+- Keep file sizes reasonable for app bundle size
+- Test on both iOS and Android devices
+- Videos auto-play and loop during tutorial display